Cardiac amyloidosis: Treatments

-The use of pacemakers (both right ventricular pacing and biventricular pacing) or implantable cardioverter defibrillators remains questionable in cardiac amyloidosis.
+Ten to 20% of those with ATTR amyloidosis required pacemakers, usually due to high degree atrioventricular blocks.
+Observational cohort data showed that biventricular pacing preserves left ventricular function, heart failure symptom scores and mitral regurgitation incidence compared to right ventricular pacing.

-In 2012, Craig Lewis, a 55 year old Texan, presented at the Texas Heart Institute with a severe case of amyloidosis.
-He was given an experimental continuous-flow artificial heart transplant which saved his life.
-Lewis died 5 weeks later of liver failure after slipping into a coma due to the amyloidosis.
+Ventricular arrythmia are common in those with AL and ATTR amyloidosis and are associated with a higher risk of sudden cardiac death.
+However, the use of implantable cardioverter defibrillators remains questionable in cardiac amyloidosis (both light chain and ATTR amyloidosis) and a mortality benefit has not been consistently shown.
+Outside of standard indications for implantable cardioverter defibrillators for those with heart failure, specific benefits in those with cardiac amyloidosis are not well established.
+Two to 5% of people with ATTR amyloidosis experience sudden cardiac death.

 Prognosis

 Overall prognosis is dependent on the extent of cardiac dysfunction.
 Worse outcomes have been seen when echocardiography shows left ventricular wall thickness, poor systolic function and severe diastolic dysfunction.

 Light chain (AL-CM) Prognosis: For light-chain amyloidosis early detection leads to best possibility of therapies prolonging the period of remission.
 Well treated light chain cardiac amyloidosis has a 4-year survival rate of around 90%.
 In patients that undergo stem cell transplant the average survival time increases to 10 years.
 Staging systems have been developed to stratify severity of the disease, including the Mayo Biomarker Stage, which utilizes various biomarkers such as troponin I, troponin T, BNP, and NT-proBNP, and Free light chain concentrations.

 Familial (ATTRm-CM) Prognosis: Due to the extensive number of variables involved in this subtype, prognosis varies depending on the specific type of familial cardiac amyloidosis.
 Variables involve mutant vs wild type transthyretin mutation and age of onset of symptoms.
 In comparison to light chain amyloidosis, the familial subtype is slower to progress and has a more favorable prognosis.
-However, the Val 122lle mutation (most common cause of familial cardiac amyloidosis) has a 4-year survival rate of 16% with an average length of 26 months.
+However, the Val 122lle mutation (most common cause of familial cardiac amyloidosis) has a 4-year survival rate of 16% with an average length of 26 months and is associated with a worse prognosis than wild type ATTR.
 A delay in recognition plays a major factor in this reduced survival rate.